-The Company's March 31, 2022 unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which implies the Company will continue to realize our assets and discharge our liabilities in the normal course of business.
-During Q1 2022, the Company generated a net loss of \$721,796 and reported \$2,230,461 of cash flows used by operations.
-As at March 31, 2022, the Company had an accumulated deficit of \$30,476,549 (December 31, 2021 - \$29,754,753) and a working capital deficit of \$4,748,984 (December 31, 2021 - \$4,412,204).
-As such, there is a material uncertainty related to these events and conditions that may cast significant doubt on the Company's ability to continue as a going concern and therefore, it may be unable to realize our assets and discharge our liabilities in the normal course of business.
+The Company's June 30, 2022 unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which implies the Company will continue to realize our assets and discharge our liabilities in the normal course of business.
+During the 6 months June 2022, the Company generated net income \$427,533 and reported \$5,619,746 of cash flows used by operations.
+As at June 30, 2022, the Company had an accumulated deficit of \$29,327,220 (December

+31, 2021 - \$29,754,753) and a working capital deficit of \$3,592,099 (December 31, 2021 - \$4,412,204).
+As such, there is a material uncertainty related to these events and conditions that may cast significant doubt on the Company's ability to continue as a going concern and therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The continuation of the Company as a going concern is dependent on the ability of the Company to achieve positive cash flow from operations and/or obtain necessary equity or other financing to continue.

 The Company continues to be in the building stage of our business, establishing new distribution of our brands, developing and launching new products, making strategic accretive acquisitions where advisable, establishing a marketing strategy that reaches and builds a consumer community with high demand for our products, and building a shared services organization and supply chain to effectively serve consumer demand.
-Ultimately, growth of the business and implementing a path to profitability over the next two years will support the Company's going concern success, and is a key focus for Management.
+Ultimately, growth of the business and implementing a path to profitability over the next two years will support the Company's going concern success and is a key focus for Management.
 Management considers all available information about the future, which is at least, but not limited to, 12 months from the end of the reporting period.